github/developer.github.com/content/changes/2013-04-30-statuses-for-branches-and-tags.md

 ---

 Last week we announced [support for build statuses in the branches page][blog].
 Now we are extending this to the API.
-The API endpoint for commit statuses has been extended to allow branch and tag names, as well as commit SHAs.
+The [API endpoint for commit statuses][doc] has been extended to allow branch and tag names, as well as commit SHAs.

 <pre class="terminal">
 curl https://api.github.com/repos/rails/rails/statuses/3-2-stable